suedama1756/PhotonJS.Build/README.md

 File Monitoring
 ---------------

-When developing it can be useful to automatically build modules as you change any of its files.
-To enable this, just add the --monitor option to the command line.
+When developing it can be useful to have you modules rebuilt automatically whenever you change any of its files.
+To enable this, simply specify the --monitor option.

     node build-js.js --jsm Examples/Example1/module.jsm --add-source-map-directive
         --configuration debug --monitor